 Summary:

-The city of West Milton, Ohio, is home to three schools that serve students from elementary through high school: Milton-Union Elementary School, Milton-Union High School, and Milton-Union Middle School.
-These schools, part of the Milton-Union Exempted Village district, collectively serve 1,341 students and have a consistent 3-star rating from SchoolDigger.
+The city of West Milton, Ohio is home to three schools that serve students from elementary through high school: Milton-Union Elementary School, Milton-Union High School, and Milton-Union Middle School.
+These schools are part of the Milton-Union Exempted Village district and serve the local community.

 Thank you for your feedback!